richardschoen/iforgit/knowledge/simple_source_management.md

 **SRCFILE** - The source file to capture source member from.

-**SRCMBR** - The source member to capture to the archive IFORGIT/GITSRCARC archive source file.
+**SRCMBR** - The source member to capture to the archive source file.

 **ARCSRCFILE** - The archive source file to capture source member to. ```*DEFAULT``` captures the source members to the IFORGIT/GITSRCARC archive source file with a unique member name.
 Ex: ```M000000001```.
 The source file value can be changed if desired to place GITSRCARC in a different library by changing the ```DFTARCFILE``` and ```DFTARCLIB``` data area values and creating the new archive source file in the appropriate library via the CRTSRCPF command.